 I photographed the International Swingers which is compromised of Clem Burke, Glen Matlock, James Stevenson and Gary Twinn while they recorded in studio.
 They were so open, available , easy going and seemingly able to ignore me.
 Even being totally in their faces, they allowed me the connection needed for the images I wanted.
 That gives the ability to find the images that hit me, and I believe, really resonate and tell the story to the view.
 It was a wonderful experience and some of my favorite images ever are from that session.

 Along with live music and documentary photography like in studio for the International Swingers is collaborating.
 Necessities like portraits, collateral materials such as CD jackets and covers and the like.
 One of the best times I had was getting up at 4am to photograph in Griffith Park.
 Anyone who knows me knows that setting an alarm for dark o’clock is not something I want to do.
 Unless, I must or for getting on a plane to an anticipated destination.

 Don’t make me set an alarm!

 Setting the alarm this time was not an issue.
 The park is in Los Angeles and the musician was Tara Novick of John Corbett Band most recently and has played with Lee Rocker and numerous others over the decades.
 Live music photography has its challenges but portraits do too.
 However, you get room to breathe and time to create.

-I arrived at his house and we knocked back some coffee during the style consultation (read “yea, that looks great and one too and OK, just bring it all”), loaded up my car with clothes and guitars and headed out.
+I arrived at his house and we knocked back some coffee during the style consultation.
+Read “yea, that looks great, that too, OK, just bring it all”.
+We loaded up my car with clothes and guitars and headed out.
 The sun was not up for another hour, just us and a lot of morning fog and dew.
-Some laughter and silly behavior ensued whit the occasional slug of Jack Daniels and a mutual desire to create some images.
+Some laughter and silly behavior ensued with the occasional slug of Jack Daniels and a mutual desire to create.